muhmi/exddb/README.md

 	$  docker run -d -p 8000:8000 --name dynamodb deangiberson/aws-dynamodb-local

-Then run tests with
+Then run tests with the local DynamoDB

-	$ mix test --include local_dynamo
+	$ mix test --only local

 Running tests using AWS